RickDW/bikey/README.md

 It should be run **on the machine that started the server**, otherwise the server will not shut down.
 This command will not automatically detect the address and port of a running server: they should be provided to the script.

-## Custom Simulink environments (work in progress)
-This package makes creating your own Simulink environments as easy as possible.
-All you need to do is subclass bikey.simulink.SimulinkEnv, override the process_step() function with the code for your own environment, and set up the correct observation and action spaces.
-The process_step() function defines the rules of the environment: it determines rewards, when to end an episode, and additionally it can provide some general info that can be useful when debugging a RL training session.

-The basic Simulink template file has a very simple Simulink model: actions are provided to Simulink through a constant block, and outputs are read out from the Matlab workspace.
-If you need to customize this feel free to do so, but make sure there is a constant block with name 'actions', and a block that saves the last, and only the last, Spacar observation to 'out.observations' in the Matlab workspace.

-Along with all of the settings available when instantiating an environment, this should give you plenty of room to create any setup you want.